Pantalone: Character

 Pantalone is characterized as loving his money and having emotional extremes.
 With his sinister and often inhumane treatment towards his fellows, Pantalone is perceived to be a pivotal part of commedia.
 His importance is represented in almost every commedia production; often placing him at the beginning of the comedy.
-In a commedia drama, many zanni or lazzi routines will begin by an action delivered by Pantalone himself.
+In a commedia drama, many Zanni or lazzi routines will begin by an action delivered by Pantalone himself.
 Pantalone is described as being too self-absorbed to notice and interact much with the audience, but he is so oblivious that it serves the same purpose.

-Pantalone is also displayed either as a single man or a widower, and not withstanding his age, makes various "attempts" at the ladies inside the commedia world and is always rejected.
 Due to his portrayal as an older, single man, it might be claimed that Pantalone is a very one-sided representation of old age.
 However, he is actually a very rounded and multifaceted depiction of the suggestive natures of old age.

 Pantalone's inappropriate enthusiasm for the young ladies inside the commedia world is abundantly borne out in the previously mentioned Capriccii.
 "Of all the twenty-seven pieces, ten allude to ladies in their titles alone, either just as a lady (donna), or as spouse (mogier), house cleaner and courtesan (Massara, Padrona) whores (puttane), sweetheart (morosa), and darling (innamorata)."

-Sexual symbolism is very prominent as illustrated in "Della bellezza, and crudeltà d'una donna", one elderly person communicates along these lines:
+Sexual symbolism is very prominent as illustrated in Della bellezza, and crudeltà d'una donna, one elderly person communicates along these lines: